faverovir/MSc_Business_Analytics_Portfolio/07_ ai_data_strategy/README.md

-# Big Data & AI Transformation - AI Governance & Behavioural Nudging System – Case: SHELL
+# Big Data & AI Transformation - AI Governance & Behavioural Nudging System – Case: Shell

 ## Business Problem
 This project addressed Shell’s challenge of managing fragmented, siloed, and operationally complex data across its global upstream, downstream, and human capital systems.
 With SAP acting as a central but often inaccessible system, Shell faced inefficiencies in cross-functional collaboration, delayed decision-making, inconsistent governance, and underutilised data potential.
 The objective was to design an enterprise-wide big data and AI strategy that transforms Shell’s data from disconnected operational assets into a unified, scalable, and governance-driven system that improves efficiency, supply chain resilience, workforce transparency, and sustainability performance.